UTEP-CS-1/website/staging_labs/clab2/spec.md

 You will need to use an additional variable to temporarily store a pixel value to help you "swap" two pixels.

 ### Blur

+{: .note }
+The blur filter is extra credit and not required otherwise.

 We will now create a filter to blur an image.
 For each color channel (Red, Green, and Blue) and for each pixel in the image: